isaachcamp/msc-labbooks/to-do-list.md

 # To Do List

+- Introductory Motivation section:
+    - James -- "An introductory/motivational chapter could be useful before you get into the guts of the work.
+Why do we care about storm tracks etc?
+Perhaps just an expanded version of your section 1.1."

+- Abstract
+    - Remove some of the detail.
+    - James -- "This is nice, but quite long.
+You could start with an opening sentence along the lines of "We have studied SH storms tracks and their interactions with the background circulation both in reanalyses and in CMIP6 models."

 - Chapter 1
     - Redo figures:
+        - Use shared cmap.
         - Mask low variance and remove colour scales.
         - Redo ZW3 annual composite without lower composites.
         - Add phase bins to ZW3 annual covariance and composite figure.